Mattia46/firstMonth/pills/git.md

 Take special care to not to initialise a top-level directory (e.g. Desktop, your home directory or a directory where you keep several projects) as a git repository.
 This wouldn't make sense to git and could lead to problems later.
 You should run `git init` inside the directory where the files for the project you're placing under version control are.

 In general, you want to have a directory (and a repo) for every project you're working on: a website, a library, a set of exercises or even a single large exercise.
-For example, if you're doing a FizzBuzz challenge, it should be in a separate directory (e.g. ~/projects/FizzBuzz) under version control.
+For example, if you're doing a FizzBuzz exercise, it should be in a separate directory (e.g. ~/projects/FizzBuzz) under version control.

 If you accidentally initialise a git repo in a folder that shouldn't be under version control, e.g. by running `git init` in ~/Desktop, you can revert the change by removing the hidden .git folder: